Not your average "Who makes the best AT?" thread. This is an above average one!

 So I still prefer my Cooper AT3 for my needs, but the Hankook Dynapro ATM is my other favorite.

-The Toyo Open Country AT2 might also be great in Winter conditions.
+The Toyo Open Country AT2 might be good in Winter conditions.
 To early to know yet.
 We'll know within a year, after more tests, reviews, and rankings.